dxa4481/AttackingAndDefendingTheGCPMetadataAPI/README.md

 But what about Google Managed Service Accounts?

-For starters, it's not 100% clear how they're used, because they're mostly attached to infastructure you can't actually see, to power the cloud.
+For starters, it's not 100% clear how they're used, because they're mostly attached to infrastructure you can't actually see, to power the cloud.
 The role bindings for these service accounts are visible, which is how we took the screenshot above, but the roles themselves are often not visible, so we can't always see the underlying permissions.

-Fortunately, a clever trick [@matter_of_cat](https://twitter.com/MatterOfCat) found allows us to see these permissions, via the iam roles copy API, copying the permissions from a role we can't intraspect, into a role we can instraspect.
+Fortunately, a clever trick [@matter_of_cat](https://twitter.com/MatterOfCat) found allows us to see these permissions, via the iam roles copy API, copying the permissions from a role we can't introspect, into a role we can introspect.

 <img src="https://i.imgur.com/yJwou0o.png" width="400">